Pre-K/Kindergarten: An Oasis for the Young Child

 Home-like classroom environment

 Our classrooms offer a harmonious, inviting space, where children relax in the peaceful environment that is designed to be an extension of home.
-The nursery and kindergarten classrooms are filled with simple toys of wood, wool, and cloth, and many items from nature, such as pine cones, stones, shells and seasonal treasures.
+The pre-kindergarten and kindergarten classrooms are filled with simple toys of wood, wool, and cloth, and many items from nature, such as pine cones, stones, shells and seasonal treasures.
 Our outdoor play yards are lined with beautiful gardens, rolling hills, and plenty of shade trees, as well as ample space for running, digging, gardening, swinging and climbing.
 We have well-designed play structures and quiet, shaded sand boxes which provide a balanced outdoor play environment.

 The importance of daily rhythm